ramcharan007/JSExercises/README.md

 ## What's the process?

 - First read the VS Code shortcuts from the docs.
-- Clone this repo and import it to VS Code.
+- Fork this repo and clone it your local system.
-- Checkout to your branch.
-JSExerices-${name}
+- Import the cloned repo to VS Code.
 - Make a commit after each of the exercises.